-Birth defects affecting derivatives of the stem cell population known as the neural crest are known collectively as congenital neurocristopathies.
-More frequent forms preferentially affect the palate, eyes and/or heart, but dozens of rarer diseases can affect disseminated systems such as the skin or the peripheral nervous system.
-While the genetic bases of many specific rare neurocristopathies over the last decade have been elucidated, most remain without molecular diagnosis and are relatively poorly defined as clinical entities.
+Birth defects affecting derivatives of the stem cell population known as the neural crest are called congenital neurocristopathies.
+The palate, eyes and/or heart are frequently affected, but dozens of rarer diseases present symptoms in disseminated systems such as the skin or the peripheral nervous system.
+Thus their relationships and potentially shared therapeutic approaches are still cryptic.
+While the genetic bases of many specific rare neurocristopathies over the last decade have been found, most remain without molecular diagnosis and are relatively poorly defined as clinical entities.

-Our group has historically focused on a subset of cutaneous malformation syndromes, predisposing to lethal complications, due to recurrent post-zygotic mutations found in many adult cancers.
-These new somatic mutations lead to constitutive activation of enzymes in the affected cell type that transduce growth factor signaling.
-The resulting organism is a mosaic of affected (mutated) and unaffected (non-mutated) cells, and their interactions during development can lead to pathogenesis.
+Our group has historically focused on a subset of sometimes lethal malformation syndromes due to recurrent post-zygotic mutations found in many adult cancers.
+Such mutations lead to constitutive activation of enzymes in only some cell types, that then inappropriately transduce growth factor signaling.
+The resulting organism is a mosaic of affected (mutated) and unaffected (non-mutated) cells.
+Their interactions during development can lead to pathogenesis.

-Preliminary data from our mouse models shows that we can phenocopy other congenital syndromes afflicting fetuses and children by directing the same types of mutations to distinct multipotent neural crest derivatives.
-This can affect not only their progeny in the skin but also in the heart, the peripheral nervous system or the skull.
+Preliminary data from our mouse models shows that we can phenocopy other congenital syndromes found in human fetuses or children by directing the same types of mutations to distinct multipotent neural crest derivatives.
+This can affect not only their progeny in the skin but also in the heart, the peripheral nervous system or the skull and beyond.
 Characterizing these models and searching for equivalent mutations in relevant patient cohorts can lead to improved diagnosis and new therapeutic approaches for congenital neurocristopathies by repurposing drugs originally developed for targeted chemotherapy.

 The large and giant congenital melanocytic nevus (CMN) is a visibly conspicuous malformation of the skin, present at birth.
 It can present as a restricted, stable and benign tumor, or be associated in syndromic form with additional cutaneous, neurological or oncological symptoms.